gavlyukovskiy/spring-boot-data-source-decorator/README.md

 Params:[]
 ```

-All beans of type `QueryExecutionListener` are registered in `ProxyDataSourceBuilder`, as well you can use Spring Context for `ParameterTransformer` and `QueryTransformer`.:
+You can add custom `QueryExecutionListener` by registering them in the context, as well you can override `ParameterTransformer`, `QueryTransformer` and `ConnectionIdManager`:
 ```java
 @Bean
 public QueryExecutionListener queryExecutionListener() {